In this article

 Table of contents

-In this article, we’ll compare miles and cashback credit card rewards programs so you can choose the best option based on your business spending habits.
+In this article, we’ll compare points and miles versus cashback credit card rewards programs so you can choose the best option based on your business spending habits.

 Miles vs. cashback rewards at a glance